Hidden Dangers That New Day Traders Face

 As a day trader, your profits and losses come from the orders you place.
 No matter what the price is doing, you should know your order types for getting in and out, both at a set price (limit orders) and if you need in/out in a hurry (market orders).
 You also need a grasp of how to set stop loss orders and profit targets, both for going long and short.
 Placing orders should be automatic, like flicking on the correct turn-signal when you want to change lanes while driving.

 If you don't know your orders types, your trading will be slow and clumsy, which will cost you money.
 Far worse is sending out the wrong order, especially in an already bad situation.
-Image you place the wrong order.
+The image you place the wrong order.
 The market hits that order and you start to lose money.
 You realize your mistake and are upset that made it.
 Since it wasn't the order you were expecting, you fumble to think of the right order to get out of the trade.
 You panic as you watch your loss mount, and instead of getting out of the trade, you accidentally hit the wrong order again, adding to your position!
 Now you have an even bigger position and an even bigger potential loss.
-If you were stressed out before, now you are really in a panic, and things can spiral out of control fast.

 Mistakes happen, but compounding them with additional order-related mistakes is a recipe for disaster.
 Know your orders types.